day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

   - `:ret` for return spec (subscriptions and events)
   - `:spec` for event spec (when registering events)  ???
 Too much ??

-XXX I'm not too happy about using short names like `:cept`.
+XXX I'm not entirely happy about using short names like `:cept`.
 But, then again, there's the aesthetics  of formatting the code and lining things up.

+XXX could have a `:cofx` key for  event handlers to make them more explicit.

 ### Multiple Registrations